SJWHarwood/SJWHarwood/README.md

 Changed from Agriculture into Technology.

 <!--
 **SJWHarwood/SJWHarwood** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+ -->

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
+Recipeasy - Our two week final project.
 - 🌱 I’m currently learning ...
+Computer science fundamentals and Javascript.
 - 👯 I’m looking to collaborate on ...
+Any projects going, preferably back-end.
 - 🤔 I’m looking for help with ...
+Nothing at the minute (come back later)
 - 💬 Ask me about ...
+Ruby on Rails
 - 📫 How to reach me: ...
+My email - sjwharwood@outlook.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
- -->
+I play cricket